Example of why Contachit is needed.

 -

-learn more about this later, but one amazing feature of this, is that Contachit KNOWS exactly how to auto-generate "copy/move
+You will learn more about this later on, but one amazing feature of this, is that Contachit KNOWS exactly how to auto-generate C++ "copy/move

-constructors" and "copy/move assignments".
+constructors" and "copy/move assignment overloads".
 This is a huge time saver!

 -

-Contachit code only needs a single file, unlike C++ which splits declaration and definition into two files (.h and .cpp).
-The
+Contachit source code only needs a single file (ending with .ibp), unlike C++ which splits declaration and definition into two files (.h and .cpp).

 -